JazzMaster/LazGFX/README.md

 There are some ports to Sin (windows) already using WinAPI.
 The WinAPI port was written to fix a SDL "speed issue".
 What is not mentioned is if SDLv2 was used or SDLv1.
+Much code still uses the older v1 interface.

 #### LibGraph Failures